Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 other ally
 Cost: None
 Duration: 1 round
 Effect: You grant the ally Cover.
-If you and the target are in the same square, targetted ally cannot be damaged and is excluded from all harmful area of effect Abilities.
+If you and the target are in the same Square, targetted ally cannot be damaged and is excluded from all harmful area of effect Abilities.
 If you are incapacitated, your ally loses Cover.
 Description: Shielding an ally from harm in an unsophisticated way.
 This could represent bodily shielding an ally or similar maneuvers.

 #### Default Strike